 Welcome to the Faculty of Arts & Humanities

 We are one of the UK's most prestigious arts and humanities faculties based in the heart of London with close links with renowned cultural institutions including the British Museum, Shakespeare's Globe and the National Portrait Gallery.

 We are one of the most diverse faculties in terms of subject range in the University of London and are therefore able to offer undergraduate degrees, postgraduate masters and research opportunities in all aspects of human culture and history, from ancient languages and history to contemporary film studies.

-The School of Arts & Humanities was formed in 1989 following the amalgamation of the former faculties of Arts, Music, and Theology.
+The Faculty of Arts & Humanities was formed in 1989 following the amalgamation of the former faculties of Arts, Music, and Theology.
 Since then, we have built upon our strong traditional roots with distinctive subjects in decline elsewhere such as Hellenic Studies, Portuguese Studies and Medieval Studies as well as emerging disciplines such as Culture, Media & Creative Industries, Digital Humanities, Film and Queer Studies.